 These printable worksheets and games have addition problems with 3-digit addends.
 Includes math riddles, a magic digit game, math crossword puzzles, and column addition worksheets.

-This page has resources for teaching addition with 4 and 5-digit numbers.
-Includes column addition exercises, an addition crossword, and word problems.
+This page has resources for teaching addition with 4-digit addends.
+Activities on this page include: column addition exercises, an addition crossword, task cards, and word problems.

-On these worksheets, students will practice adding and subtracting fractions and mixed numbers.
-Includes fractions with same denominator, and different denominators.
+On these worksheets, students will practice adding fractions and mixed numbers.
+Includes fractions with same denominator and different denominators.

 The worksheets you'll find here have a mix of basic addition and subtraction on them.